expressjs/expressjs.com/_includes/readmes/morgan.md

 `res` is the HTTP response.
 The function will return a string that will be the log line, or `undefined` / `null` to skip logging.

-Normally, formats are defined using `morgan.format(name, format)`, but for certain advanced uses, this compile function is directly available.
+Normally formats are defined using `morgan.format(name, format)`, but for certain advanced uses, this compile function is directly available.

 ## Examples